 The body needs a form of movement each day to keep your bones healthy and your muscles agile.
 Breathing techniques and cardio exercise are wonderful to keep you healthy and great for your heart & mood.
 Your skeleton also must be kept in optimum condition, for this is the scaffolding for your entire body, and you will only be as strong as that vital foundation.

 Movement & Body Balance

-Your muscles are attached to your bones and move like full systems.
-This relationship must be supported to prevent serious issues that limit your mobility and quality of life as you get older.
+These two pillars are essential to keep your inflammation at bay.
+Since your muscles are attached to your bones and move like a pulley system, it is critical to regularly maintain your body balanced by periodically seeing a musculoskeletal therapist.
+This bone to muscle relationship must be supported to prevent serious issues that limit your mobility and quality of life as you get older.

-Physiotherapy is excellent for it works on the body systems, can adjust your skeleton if our and the therapist gives you bespoke exercises to get strong, so the pain doesn’t return.
-Massage, acupuncture and reflexology all also help you keep this body balance pillar to reduce pain and inflammation.
+Physiotherapy is excellent for it works on the body systems and muscles and can adjust your skeleton.
+The therapist gives you bespoke exercises to remove your inflammation’s root cause, so the pain doesn’t return.
+Massage, acupuncture, osteopathy, and reflexology are also great to help you keep this body balance pillar to reduce pain and inflammation.

 - Processed meats

 - Red meat (any animals with four legs or more, actually)